Overview

 The Electrical and Computer Engineering Department offers the Degree of Master of Science in Electrical and Computer Engineering (M.S.E.C.E.) with a thesis option (24 course credit hours and 6 thesis credit hours) or a non-thesis option (30 course credit hours and no thesis credit hours).
-The M.S.E.C.E. program offers five tracks: audio engineering, data analytics, Microdevices and Photonics, cybersecurity, and a general ECE track.
+The M.S.E.C.E. program offers a general ECE track and two concentrations: Artificial Intelligence (AI) and Cybersecurity.

 Admissions Requirements

 Admission to MS degree programs in the College of Engineering (CoE) at the University of Miami is competitive.
 A qualified applicant needs a strong academic record, as evidenced by their grades in relevant coursework (traditionally a cumulative gpa of 3.0 or higher).
-Additionally, prospective students should have a 300 or higher on the GRE General Test (verbal plus quantitative), acceptable scores on TOEFL or ILETS exams (English proficiency exams for international students only), as well as comprehensive letters of recommendation.
+Additionally, prospective international students should have acceptable scores on TOEFL or ILETS exams (English proficiency exams for international students only), as well as comprehensive letters of recommendation.
 Transfer of credits from other institutes complies with the rules of the graduate school.
 Many of our applicants have research experiences that have resulted in publication.

 Traditionally a BS degree in engineering is required for admission into one of our MS programs.
 Students who do not have a degree in an Engineering field can still apply and will be considered by the admission committee, but if admitted pre-requisite coursework is traditionally required before being fully admitted into MS studies with us.